 For example, some government contracting agencies may mistake a bid responsiveness issue as contract responsibility issue.
-Federal appeals courts have decided that agencies cannot send a refer a proposal for an SBA Certificate of Competency directly to cure a proposal defect.
-These are issues that our GAO contract protest lawyers can address on your behalf.
+Federal appeals courts have decided that agencies cannot send a refer a proposal for an SBA COC directly to cure a proposal defect.
+These are issues that our Government contract protest lawyers can address on your behalf.

 Focusing on the right phase of Agency action is critical: For technical responsibility determination concerns for small businesses, the Contracting Officer MUST refer the matter for a Certificate of Competency decision.
 However, the important issue for contractors seeking to litigate the matter in a bid protest or appeal, the answer usually lies at the initial evaluation phase.
 Courts generally will not question the agencies decision as to whether there is a true responsibility issue unless there is clear error.

-Basics About 13 CFR 125.5 SBA Certificate of Competency COC Protests
+Basics About 13 CFR 125.5 SBA Certificate of Competency and Government Certificate of Competency Bid Protests

 - SBA has sole legal authority for Certificate of Competency decisions.